 Here’s what Biden is hoping to accomplish with each executive order.

 Families Will be Reunited

 Biden’s first executive order will create a task force responsible for reuniting children and families separated through Trump’s ‘zero tolerance’ policy.
-The policy, which lasted for one year and was ended through another executive order inspired by public backlash, detained children of families who crossed the U.S.-Mexico border illegally.
-In total, more than 5,500 children were taken away from their parents and other relatives.
+The policy, which lasted for one year was ended through another executive order.
+The order to remove the policy was only made after heavy public backlash.
+Much of the country did not support dividing and encapsulating children who crossed the U.S.-Mexico border illegally with their families.
+In total, more than 5,500 children were taken away from their parents and guardians.